 Under Texas law, legal title vests in estate beneficiaries immediately upon the death of the donor.
 Tex.
 Prob.
-Code Ann. § 37 (Vernon Supp.
+Code § 37 (Vernon Supp.
 1995); Dyer v.
 Eckols, 808 S.W.2d 531, 533 (Tex.
-App.--Houston [14th Dist.]
+App.-Houston [14th Dist.]
 1991, writ dism'd by agr.).
 An argument can therefore be made that income of an estate is community property of the married heirs or devisees, even though the assets are titled in the decedent and the income arising from the assets may still be in the hands of the executor.

-C. Land: Title Acquired Before Marriage In Hopf v.
+C. Land: Title Acquired Before Marriage.
+In Hopf v.
 Hopf, 841 S.W.2d 898, 900 (Tex.
 App.--Houston [14th Dist.]
 1992, no writ), proof that husband acquired his interest in a building before marriage established that the interest was his separate property.
 In Murray v.
 Murray, 15 S.W.3d 202, 205 (Tex.
-App. - Texarkana 2000, no pet) The spouses purchased and received title to real estate prior to marriage.
-The court found that the spouses owned the property as separate property in proportional percentages to what they contributed to the total purchase price.
+App. - Texarkana 2000, no pet.), the future spouses purchased and received title to real estate prior to marriage.
+The court found that the spouses owned the property as separate property in proportional to what each future spouse contributed to the total purchase price.

-Example 1 Wife's mother dies on 1-1-95.
-Wife receives substantial assets under her mother's will.
-The estate is open for a year and then the unspent accumulated income and assets left to Wife are distributed to her.
-Wife presents the will, order admitting the will to probate, the inventory, appraisement, and list of claims, and order approving that, and a copy of the check from the independent executor, as proof that the cash she received from her mother's estate was acquired by devise, and is her separate property.
-Husband presents the I.E.'s testimony that the estate earned the
+W's mother died on 12-31-2014.
+W received substantial assets under her mother's will.
+The estate is open for a year and then the unspent accumulated income and assets left to W are distributed to her.
+W presents the will, order admitting the will to probate, the inventory, appraisement, and list of claims, and order approving that, and a copy of the check from the independent executor, as proof that the cash she received from her mother's estate was acquired by devise, and is her separate property.
+H presents the estate's 2015 income tax return showing that the estate earned income prior distribution.
+Is W's to distribution traced?

-D. Land: Contract For Deed Before Marriage In Riley v.
+D. Land: Contract For Deed Before Marriage.
+In Riley v.
 Brown, 452 S.W.2d 548 (Tex.
 Civ.
-App.--Tyler 1970, no writ), where realty was acquired under a contract for deed, or installment land contract, inception of title occurred when the contract was entered into, not when title was ultimately conveyed.
+App.-Tyler 1970, no writ), where realty was acquired under a contract for deed, or installment land contract, inception of title occurred when the contract was entered into, not when title was ultimately conveyed.
 In Welder v.
 Lambert, 91 Tex.
 510, 44 S.W.
-281, 284-85

-(1898), land was put under contract for colonization with the husband and wife; after wife died, despite husband's remarriage, that contract right still belonged to the first marriage, so that title ultimately acquired during the second marriage was not community property of the second marriage.
+281, 284-85 (1898), land was put under contract for colonization with the husband and wife; after wife died, despite husband's remarriage, that contract right still belonged to the first marriage, so that title ultimately acquired during the second marriage was not community property of the second marriage.
 Such a contract may be oral.
 Evans v.
 Ingram, 288 S.W.
 494 (Tex.
 Civ.
 App.--Waco 1926, no writ).
 In Dawson v.
 Dawson, 767 S.W.2d 949 (Tex.
 App.--Beaumont 1989, no writ), realty placed by husband under contract for deed prior to marriage was his separate property, despite the fact that title was taken during marriage in the name of both spouses, there being no evidence that a gift to wife was intended.
 In In re Marriage of Read, 634 S.W.2d 343, 347 (Tex.
-App.--Amarillo 1982, writ dism'd), an oral agreement for mineral lease made prior to marriage did not establish inception of title because the oral agreement was not enforceable due to the statute of frauds.
+App.--Amarillo 1982, writ dism'd), an oral agreement for mineral lease made prior to marriage did not establish inception of title because the oral agreement was not enforceable due to the Statute of Frauds.